On this page you can find out how to cast your vote by post at an election or referendum in the UK.

 Postal ballots can only be sent out once the deadline to become a candidate has passed and the ballot papers have subsequently been produced and printed.
 You can contact your local electoral registration office to find out when your postal ballot papers will be issued.

-Once you've got it, mark your vote on the ballot paper and make sure you send it back so that it arrives by 10pm on the day of the election or referendum.
+Once you've got it, mark your vote on the ballot paper and make sure you send it back so that it arrives by 10pm on election day.
 If it arrives later than this, your vote won't be counted.

 How to vote by post